MicrosoftDocs/windows-itpro-docs/devices/surface-hub/admin-group-management-for-surface-hub.md

 You can set up IT pros from your Azure AD organization as local administrators on the Surface Hub after you join the device.
 The people that are provisioned as local admins on your device depend on what Azure AD subscription you have.
 You will need to provide credentials that are capable of joining the Azure AD organization of your choice.
 After you successfully join Azure AD, the appropriate people will be set as local admins on the device.
 Any user who was set up as a local admin as a result of this process can enter their credentials and unlock the Settings app.

->**Note**  If your Azure AD organization is configured with mobile device management (MDM) enrollment, Surface Hubs will be enrolled into MDM as a result of joining Azure AD.
+>**Note**  If your Azure AD organization is configured to automaitwith mobile device management (MDM) enrollment, Surface Hubs will be enrolled into MDM as a result of joining Azure AD.
 Surface Hubs that have joined Azure AD are subject to receiving MDM policies, and can be managed using the MDM solution that your organization uses.